 If you disagree with your provider’s decision, you can submit an internal appeal to your provider.
 Your provider must provide their response or decision in writing.

-If you disagree with your provider’s decision on your internal appeal, you can ask for your complaint to be reviewed by the external person or body nominated by your provider (the details of whom you must contact in this situation will be in your provider’s formal complaints policy).
+If you disagree with your provider’s internal appeal decision, you can ask for your complaint to be reviewed by an external body chosen by your provider.

-If you are studying with a public provider (i.e. a TAFE or public university) and your complaint relates to a perceived breach of your provider’s policies and procedures (i.e. it didn’t follow the steps it said it would in its formal complaints process), you can lodge an external appeal with the Ombudsman in the state or territory where your provider is located.
+If you are studying with a public provider (i.e. a TAFE or most universities) you can lodge an external appeal with the Ombudsman in the state or territory where your provider is located.

 - ACT Ombudsman

 - WA Ombudsman

 - VIC Ombudsman

 If you are studying at a private provider, you can lodge your complaint with the ACCC.
 The ACCC will only investigate complaints that are in breach of the Competition and Consumer Act 2010.

 I have a complaint about the quality of teaching

 If your complaint is about your higher education course or tutor, you can contact the Tertiary Education Quality Standards Agency (TEQSA) to submit a complaint.